Documentation

 2. Get your API key

-Log in to the Troxy dashboard, go to API Keys, and create a new key.
-It will start with txy-.
+Log in to the Troxy dashboard, go to API Keys, and copy your API key.
+It starts with txy-.

 This will:

-That's it.
-Your AI agent's payments are now protected.
-You'll see a green dot with your agent's name in the dashboard within 60 seconds.
+You'll see a green dot next to your agent's name in the dashboard within 60 seconds.
+You only need to run this once per machine.

 How it Works